kafura/kafu.boilerplate/README.md

 `npm install` to install everything from package.json

-If you would like to install jQuery and ReactJs, than run `bower install`
+If you would like to install jQuery and ReactJs, then run `bower install`

 Change bower.json for your needs.